This Kahlúa Pecan Pie recipe is delicious and decadent and perfect for the holidays. Serve it when entertaining at home.

 It’s only natural that one of my favorite holiday pies is pecan pie and there are dozens of ways to prepare it.
 You’re probably familiar with bourbon pecan pie, but since I’ve been working with Kahlúa these past few weeks I decided I’d make a Kahlúa Pecan Pie.

 The result was this creamy caramel-like filling with subtle undertones of the Kahlúa flavor.
-However, since the alcohol cooks off during prep you can serve this to the younger set too.
+However, since the alcohol cooks off during baking you can serve this to the younger set too.